-Or a Commonwealth citizen who has leave to remain in the UK or who does not require leave to remain in the UK.
+a qualifying Commonwealth citizen who has leave to enter or remain in the UK, or who does not require such leave.

 If you are a British citizen living overseas you can vote in UK Parliamentary and European Parliamentary elections only.